pkdone/practical-mongodb-aggregations-book/src/guides/performance.md

 ]
 ```

-Let's say that an aggregation is required to transform these documents to only include the `customer_id` in each order for each product, and to exclude the `orderdate` and `value` fields because they are surplus to requirements.
+An aggregation is required to transform these documents to retain the `customer_id` in each order for each product but exclude the `orderdate` and `value` fields because they are surplus to requirements.
 The desired aggregation output might be:

 ```javascript
 [